department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/burial-flags.md

 </div>

-## How do I get a flag to honor a Veteran or Reservist?
+## How do I get a burial flag to honor a Veteran or Reservist?

 To get a burial flag, fill out the Application for United States Flag for Burial Purposes (VA Form 27-2008). <br>
 [Download VA Form 27-2008](https://www.vba.va.gov/pubs/forms/VBA-27-2008-ARE.pdf).